WebAssembly/tool-conventions/EHScheme.md

 which holds true in other exception handling schemes, because if there is neither matching catch site nor cleanup actions (such as calling destructors to stack-allocated objects) to do, the unwinder does not even stop at this call frame.
-But as we mentioned earlier, WebAssembly unwinding is done by a JavaScript engine and it stops at every call frame that has WebAssembly `catch` instruction.
+But as we mentioned earlier, WebAssembly unwinding is done by a VM and it stops at every call frame that has WebAssembly `catch` instruction.
 So, in the example above, after we get a selector value from active personality function call, we actually need to execute the remaining parts of WebAssembly code to reach the eh.resume block, within which the exception is passed to the caller.
 So when we implement WebAssembly EH on a compiler, we should disable this kind of optimizations.

 ---